Jon Sarkin: Transition to artist

-Professional Artist Career
+Professional art career

 Sarkin has been featured in Vanity Fair, ABC Medical Mysteries Discovery Channel Documentary “Tormented by Genius,” GQ, ARTnews, and the American Visionary Art Museum.
 In addition, he has been featured in Art New England, 2011.
 Today, Jon's artwork typically sells in the $10,000 USD range or more.

 Sarkin created the album art for the Guster album, Easy Wonderful, and he also created art for (and appears in) their music video/single "Do You Love Me?"

 Tom Cruise's production company optioned his life story for a movie, but the project was put on hold and has yet to be made.
 In 2011, Pulitzer Prize winning author Amy Ellis Nutt wrote a book about Jon Sarkin, "Shadows Bright as Glass," for which she and Jon were interviewed by Terry Gross of NPR, Fresh Air.

-On December 6, 2021 Sarkin signed an exclusive representation deal with the Henry Boxer Gallery, which has specialized in outsider and visionary art since the 1970s.
+On December 6, 2021, Sarkin signed an exclusive representation deal with the Henry Boxer Gallery, which has specialized in outsider and visionary art since the 1970s.

+Death

+Sarkin was found dead in his studio in the afternoon of the 19th of July, 2024 at the age of 71 years, pen in hand.